littlehorse-enterprises/littlehorse/docs/docs/05-developer-guide/08-wfspec-development/06-exception-handling.md

 This section is concerned with throwing an `EXCEPTION` at the `ThreadSpec` level inside a `WfSpec`.
 If you want to throw an `EXCEPTION` at the Task Worker level, please refer to the [Task Worker Development Docs](/docs/developer-guide/task-worker-development#throwing-workflow-exceptions)
 :::

-In well-designed programming languages such as Java and Python, you can `throw` or `raise` an `Exception`.
+In most programming languages such as Java and Python, you can `throw` or `raise` an `Exception`.
 For example:

 ```python
 class MyError(Exception):